TheycallmeELIAS/Elias-Dowdoww/README.md

 - pedophile
 - toxic ppl
 - disgusting, making me or friends uncomfortable
-- under 13
+- under 13 unless friends

 ¬🍒

-I usually c+h with Sasha (@sxshaYAEY) my evil twin, but if I'm alone, please ask or w2i if you want to c+h with me.
+I usually c+h with Sasha (@sxshaYAEY) my evil twin, my 6 years friend, but if I'm alone, please ask or w2i if you want to c+h with me.
 If you want to int, feel free.
 You can whisper to int.
 Please do iwc whenever I'm not in a good mood.
 I'm not good at socializing.
 I can be a bit shy and uncomfortable around new ppl I meet.
 If I begin unfriendly or harsh around you.
 That's mean I already don't like you if you begin rude or things make me uncomfortable.
 If I make you feel uncomfortable or hurt your feelings, please tell me.
 I'm still petty new in PT.